replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 # Backup

-When you include a Backup custom resource in an application, the Replicated app manager enables backup and restore capabilities for the application.
-For more information about backup and restore, see [Understanding Backup and Restore](/vendor/snapshots-overview).
+The Backup custom resource enables the Replicated snapshots backup and restore feature.
+The backend of this feature uses the Velero open source project to back up Kubernetes manifests and persistent volumes.

-For more information about the Backup custom resource, including all options for this custom resource, see [Backups](https://velero.io/docs/v1.10/api-types/backup/) in the Velero documentation.
+A Backup custom resource is required for each application that you deploy.
+You must add annotations for each volume that you want to back up.
+You can also configure manifest exclusions.
+For more information about configuring backups, see [Configuring Backups](/vendor/snapshots-configuring-backups).

 This custom resource supports optional resource installations.
-For more information, see [Include optional resources](/vendor/packaging-include-resources).
+For more information, see [Include Optional and Conditional Resources](/vendor/packaging-include-resources).

+## Basic Manifest File

+You can add the following basic Backup custom resource (kind: Backup) to your release.
+For information about all of the the options for this custom resource, see [Backups](https://velero.io/docs/v1.10/api-types/backup/) in the Velero documentation.

 ```yaml
 apiVersion: velero.io/v1